India, China begin troop withdrawal from contested border | Taiwan News | 2021/02/11

 But in September, China and India accused each other of sending soldiers into the other’s territory and fired warning shots for the first time in 45 years, raising the specter of full-scale military conflict.

-China was among the first countries to strongly condemn the move, raising it at international forums including the U.N.
+China was among the first countries to strongly condemn the move at international forums including the U.N.
 Security Council.